 Show the children the word “Follow”.
 Explain to the children that the word follow in our game means to travel where the leader travels.
 You don’t have to travel the same way that the leader travels, but you need to follow the leader all around to the different boundaries.
 Don’t encourage a line, encourage the children to follow you as you move around inside the boundaries.
 Explain to the children that you will be the leader and everyone is to follow you.
 Travel around the space using different ways of traveling, complementing children who stay in the boundaries, and the children who are following you.
 Describe the things you pass, like the cones and the spots and colors.
 As you get close to a boundary, reinforce where the boundary is and that you are traveling inside the boundaries.

 Change the way you travel, encouraging the children to follow you: slow, fast, low, high, walking, jogging, sliding, on your bottom, or like a crab.
 Describe the different traveling you see the children doing; to encourage the children to try various ways of traveling.

 Stretch the legs with three stretches.
 Begin teaching the children how to stretch properly and that we stretch because exercise actually causes our muscles to shrink!
-We stretch them to keep them flexible so they aren’t sore.
+We stretch them to keep them flexible so they aren’t sore and to prevent injuries.
 You can even teach your children the names of the muscles as you stretch.